What's The Deal with Weirdly Expensive Japanese Fruit!? The Truth Behind the Japanese Strawberry Craze

 Tokyo Strawberries – What kind of strawberries are they selling?

-It is hard to imagine that in bustling Tokyo, there are farmhouses where strawberries are being grown.
-The Kato Farm, which has a history of nearly 200 years dating back to the Edo period, cultivates two types of strawberries, the "Akihime," a soft and sweet fruit, and the "Benihoppe," which has a sweet and sour taste.
-I spoke with Boji Kato of Kato Berry Farm to learn more.
+It may come as a surprise, but even in bustling Tokyo, there are farmhouses where strawberries are carefully grown.
+Kato Berry Farm, with a history stretching back nearly 200 years to the Edo period, cultivates two varieties of strawberries: Akihime, known for its soft texture and gentle sweetness, and Benihoppe, prized for its balanced sweet-and-tart flavor.
+We spoke with Boji Kato of Kato Berry Farm to learn more about what makes Tokyo-grown strawberries so special.

 Q1) What are Tokyo strawberries?

-Q2) What are the main requirements for cultivating them?
+Q2) What are the key points in growing them?

 -